 If the COVID-19 pandemic has taught us anything, it’s how to interact with others through screens.
-We already know that experiential marketing allows brands to engage with consumers directly, but now many brands are faced with the dilemma of connecting with their target audience virtually.
+We already know that experiential marketing allows brands to engage with consumers directly, but now many brands are struggling to connect with their target audience virtually.
 Hybrid events, which cater to in-person and remote audiences via live streaming, are becoming more common as travel restrictions and uncertainties from the pandemic linger.
 Hybrid experiential marketing events can be a way to reach more consumers — but they can also be tricky to pull off without mishaps.
 Here are five potential pitfalls to watch for when planning a hybrid event.

 Setting up cameras and streaming the live event or activities to virtual audiences won’t cut it.
 You don’t want your remote attendees to feel like they’re on the outside looking in as mere spectators.
 They must have opportunities to participate in real-time along with in-person attendees.
 Allow for live Q & A, voting or comment sessions that remote attendees can type into chat windows — and let the live audience see the comments/questions (hire an emcee to moderate).
 Your in-person audience could do the same via their mobile devices so everyone has equal participation opportunities.
 Another option is to provide opportunities for in-person and virtual participants to snap photos and share them using event hashtags.
 You can find many ways to engage your virtual attendees.